 - 1 cup ice

-Place the cashew pieces (or plant-based milk) in a cup along with ½ cup of water and the green tea bag (Kirkland's tea bags work in cold water).
+- Place the nuts (or plant-based milk) in a cup along with ½ cup of water and the green tea bag (many tea bags work in cold water).
 Allow the tea to steep for about 5 minutes)

 - In the meantime, place the peeled bananas and the spinach in a blender, along with the matcha powder.

 - When the tea is ready (you'll know when it gets nice and green), pour the tea and the nuts into a blender.
 Pulse on low for a few seconds.
 Remove the lid and push down the ingredients from the side of the blender.
 Blend again.
 You may need to repeat this step several times.
 Once everything is roughly blended, switch the blender to high until a smooth consistency is reached.